 Recognizing the Signs of a Deltoid Ligament Sprain

-- Experiencing pain and swelling on the inner side of the ankle
+- Pain and swelling on the inner side of the ankle

-- Sensing tenderness along with increased looseness in this region
+- Tenderness and increased looseness in the region

-- Perceiving a ripping or popping noise at injury onset (also occurs occasionally)
+- Possible ripping or popping noise at injury onset

 Diagnostic Measures for Deltoid Ligament Injuries